gorakhargosh/watchdog/docs/source/installation.rst

 Linux/FreeBSD/Mac OS X system, you already have Python installed.
 However, you may wish to upgrade your system to Python 2.7 at least, because this version comes with updates that can reduce compatibility problems.
-See a list of :ref:`installation-dependencies`
+See a list of :ref:`installation-dependencies`.

 Installing from PyPI using pip
 ------------------------------